Updated April 1, 2020

 “This was the first time we had seen beavers on our property.
 I marveled at the dam.
 I marveled at how quickly they built it.
 When I was trying to remove the dam, I found huge rocks embedded.
 How did they move those rocks?”

-Stuart Slattery, PhD, knows something about beavers.
-He is the lead scientist for Ducks Unlimited Canada’s (DUC’s) conservation efforts in Canada’s vast boreal forest, where beavers are important allies.
-And two years ago his rural acreage north of Winnipeg was invaded by a colony of hardworking, persistent beavers.
+Stuart Slattery, PhD, National Manager of DUC’s Institute for Wetland & Waterfowl Research knows something about beavers.
+In 2015, his rural acreage north of Winnipeg was invaded by a colony of hardworking, persistent beavers.
 The threat to his property was very real.

 “Beavers are amazing creatures,” says Slattery.
 “Their ability to alter the landscape is just tremendous.”